DeguSec/R-AI/README.md

   - your own OpenAI API key which you can get from here: https://platform.openai.com/account/api-keys.
   - to add your Mongo DB connection string to the env file: https://www.mongodb.com/docs/manual/reference/connection-string/
   - a database name (rchan is good enough if you don't know what to name it)
+  - Azure AI token.
+You can get it with this tutorial (check prerequisites): https://learn.microsoft.com/en-us/azure/ai-services/speech-service/get-started-text-to-speech

 Create a .env file in the root dir of the project Example .env file: